grantmw/LidHeightPrivacyPolicy/privacy-policy.md

 ## Disclosure

-There are no disclosures or conflicts of interest.
+There are no disclosures or conflicts of interest regarding face data or otherwise.

 ## Disclaimer